coryrwest/DevBlog/src/contents/articles/setting-up-mergerfs/index.md

 -----------------------------

 I hate dealing with permissions.
 I understand why they are important, but sometimes I just want to chmod everything to 777.
 When I brought the system back up with the newly created mergerfs directory postgres would not boot.
-I spend 4 days trying to figure out what was wrong.
+I spend 4 days, on and off, trying to figure out what was wrong.
 I knew it had to be the new mergerfs directory because I keep the postgres data on the data drive and the only thing that changed was mergerfs.
 For some reason that I never figured out, postgres could not access some of the files in its data directory.
 Even though the postgres user was the owner and had full permissions to the